Hacı Ahmet: Authorship

 The map is considered unlikely to be original, and was probably translated into Turkish by Ahmet.

 The map has specific European characteristics, in that it includes the use of Western terms, suggesting Ahmet translated an older map into Turkish.
 In fact, throughout the map’s accompanying text, Ahmet emphasizes translation, stating that he “translated it from the language and alphabet of the Europeans into that of the Muslims”.
 A further argument made against Ahmet's authorship is that the “heart-shaped form of the map had already been used by earlier European cartographers”.

 The map is "heart-shaped" and is constructed by a cordioform projection developed by 16th century cartographers and mathematicians including Johannes Werner (1468-1522), a German mathematician and geographer.

 The map has been tentatively linked to several other geographers, including Giovanni Battista Ramusio (1485-1557).
 It has also been argued that it shares similarities with a map by the French cartographer Orontius (1494-1555), published in 1534.

 The Venetian connection

-Ahmet claimed the map was made for Ottoman princes, and some of the sons of Suleyman the Magnificent were interested in maps of the world and had looked to Venice for their production.
+Ahmet claimed the map was made for Ottoman princes, and some of the sons of Suleiman the Magnificent were interested in maps of the world and had looked to Venice for their production.
 This resulted in the development of Ottoman-Venetian relations, which offered "new interpretations of Venetian attitudes to the production of world maps for Ottoman clients".

 The map's printing in Venice helps to highlight aspects of Ottoman-Venetian relations.
 In the minds of Venetian publishers, it would be “a promising venture to produce a world-map for sale in the Muslim world”, and so the production of world maps was financially rewarding for European publishers.
 Maps in the Turkish language were in demand by the Ottoman Empire, and maps were translated into Turkish to satisfy that market.